Defining Nature Conservation

-Wild animals live in constant peril from injury, disease, weather, predators, and competitors.
+Wild animals live in constant peril from injury, disease, weather, predators, and starvation.
 Their plight evokes sympathy and is the most common spur that goads me into action.
 I agree with Aldo Leopold who concluded that survival of life on earth requires that humans accept that they are no more important than any other species.

 “[A] land ethic changes the role of Homo Sapiens from conqueror of the land-community to plain member and citizen of it.
 It implies respect for his fellow-members, and also respect for the community as such.” —Aldo Leopold, 1949.